jonnyleealas/401-Reads/classnotes.md/stacks-queues.md

 - Peek is look at the last item in the stack without adding or removing.
 - Text editors undo redo feature are stacks.

+Use cases for stacks are control z.
+Undo and redo, going back on website.

 # Queues
 - First in first out means the first person in the queue is the first person out.
 - Similar to a line at the movies.
 First person in the line is the first person to go out.